-Identified as a prodigious talent by Erebus Motorsport several years ago, Brown has been a part of the team as co-driver with Anton de Pasquale in the Supercars Enduro series in 2018 & 2019 and partnered with David Reynolds in 2020.
-Impressed with Brown’s natural ability and enthusiasm, owner Betty Klimenko and CEO Barry Ryan wanted to ensure that his talent wasn’t secured by any other team for several years to come.
+Identified as a prodigious talent by Erebus Motorsport several years ago, owner Betty Klimenko and CEO Barry Ryan wanted to ensure that his talent wasn’t secured by any other team for several years to come.

-A highlight of Brown’s career was 2017 when he won the Mike Kable Young Gun Award for best first-year driver across both Supercars and the Dunlop Super2 Series.
-He finished ninth in the Super2 Series in his rookie season and was also awarded ‘The Peter Brock Medal’ by the Confederation of Australian Motorsport (CAMS) for his season.
+2017 was a highlight of Brown’s career which saw him win the Mike Kable Young Gun Award for best first-year driver across both Supercars and the Dunlop Super2 Series, as well as being awarded ‘The Peter Brock Medal’ by the Confederation of Australian Motorsport (CAMS) for his season.